 - ALMs will be selected by clergy and lay people together

-- Parishes will aim to review their collaborative mission and ministry every 5 years.
+- Parishes should aim to review their collaborative mission and ministry every 5 years.
 They are encouraged to make use of an outside consultant (such as Area Dean or Lay Chair).
 This provides an opportunity to ask whether a ministry might be laid down or refreshed.

-- The aim is to provide on-going diocesan and deanery based support to ALMs.
+- The aim is to provide on-going diocesan and deanery-based support to ALMs.